 Being a teenager is challenging.
 Adding athletics to the mix can seem like a tremendous feat.
 Student-athletes have to balance academic loads, their complex social lives, and extracurricular activities, while maintaining a demanding physical training regime for their sport.

 Keeping to the athletic team practice schedule is not just difficult for teens, but also for parents who often shuttle teens to and from practice and competitions.
-Life would be so much easier for parents enjoy a lazy Saturday or Sunday at home, instead of being at a tournament, meet or competition.
+Life would be so much easier for parents to enjoy a lazy Saturday or Sunday at home, instead of being at a tournament, meet, or competition.
 So why encourage your kids and create a crazy schedule for yourself?
-Well, here are 4 reasons why you should keep pushing them (and yourself) through the grind:
+Well, here are four reasons why you should keep pushing them (and yourself) through the grind:

 3. Mental Health Benefits.
-As a psychologist I’m not alone in prescribing exercise to enhance treatment goals.
+As a psychologist, I’m not alone in prescribing exercise to enhance treatment goals.
 It is known that regular exercise has many positive effects.
 First of all, exercise results in overall improved psychosocial health.
-Specifically, athletes experience lower levels of depression and anxiety than their non athlete counterparts.
+Specifically, athletes experience lower levels of depression and anxiety than their non-athlete counterparts.
 Team sports demonstrate even more benefits than more solitary activities.
 Some researchers speculate that it is due to the social aspect of being on a team.
-Others go so far to highlight the importance of adolescents' participation in team sports suggesting it is essential for their development in the social realm .
+Others go so far as to highlight the importance of adolescents' participation in team sports, suggesting it is essential for their development in the social realm .

-The dark side of competitive athletics can lead to adolescents to experience some negative social interactions especially when the focus is on solely on winning.
+The dark side of competitive athletics can lead to adolescents to experience some negative social interactions , especially when the focus is solely on winning.
 While it is true that losing can be hard (and frustrating!) for adolescents and parents alike, it is the yin of the yang.
 Learning to lose is just as important as learning to win (check out Tennis Champion Stan Warwrika’s tattoo ).

 Not all teens can be the very best at their sport, and being the best should not be the purpose of participation.
 Competition is tough.
 Despite this, athletic involvement acts in a protective capacity; adolescents who engage regularly in sports, tend to understand themselves better and are best able to set limits and boundaries, when considering children’s overall social and emotional experience.